 Diorama to the rescue!
 Creating your own sculptural reference

-When I used to do a lot of clay sculpture, I got to the point where I didn’t need much reference.
+When I used to do a lot of clay sculpture, I got to the point where I didn’t need many references.
 Over the years I developed the ability to sculpt something straight out of my head.
 When I started painting, I tried doing it purely from my imagination, only to find it much more difficult than sculpting that way.
 With sculpture, I didn’t have to deal with foreshortening, chiaroscuro (light/shadow), and composition.
-When I started painting from my imagination, these three aspects of painting confounded me, and I realized I was out of my depth, if you’ll pardon the pun.
+When I started painting from my imagination, these three aspects of painting confounded me, and I realized I was out of my depth if you’ll pardon the pun.

 My answer came in the form of sculptural reference, ie., creating a little scene, or diorama, and painting from it.

-There are three kinds of clay that can be used to sculpt from: pottery clay, which is water based, poly clay, and plastiline clay, which is oil based.
+There are three kinds of clay that can be used to sculpt from pottery clay, which is water-based, poly clay, and plasticine clay, which is oil-based.
 The advantage of pottery clay is that it can be kiln fired, making the model permanent.
-Poly clay can be made permanent too, if it is oven baked.
-The advantage of plastiline clay is that it never dries out, so the same figure can be adjusted.
-I use both pottery clay and plastiline clay.
+Poly clay can be made permanent too if it is oven-baked.
+The advantage of plasticine clay is that it never dries out, so the same figure can be adjusted.
+I use both pottery clay and plasticine clay.

 Theresa Bayer received her B.F.A. from the University of Texas at Austin.
 See examples of her watercolors, acrylics, sketches, sculpture, caricatures, professional illustration, ceramic art, including ocarinas at her website http://www.tbarts.com.

 * * * * *